emrekutlug/getting-started-with-pyspark/README.md

 ### Create PySpark DataFrame from external file

 We can create PySpark DataFrame by using SparkSession's read.csv method.
 To do this, we should give path of csv file as an argument to the method.
 Show action prints first 20 rows of DataFrame.
 Count action prints number of rows in DataFrame.
 Columns attribute prints the list of columns in DataFrame.
-PrintSchema action prints the types of columns in the Dataframe and it gives information about whether there is null values in columns or not.
+PrintSchema action prints the types of columns in the DataFrame and tells you if there are null values in columns.

 <img src="https://github.com/emrekutlug/Getting-started-with-PySpark/blob/master/screenshots/Screen%20Shot%202019-12-24%20at%2010.54.13.png" alt="drawing" width="800" height="400"/>

 <img src="https://github.com/emrekutlug/Getting-started-with-PySpark/blob/master/screenshots/Screen%20Shot%202019-12-24%20at%2010.55.17.png" alt="drawing" width="800" height="300"/>

 We can use select method to select some columns of DataFrame.
-If we give argument to show method, it prints out rows as number of argument.
-In the following example it prints out 10 rows. dropDuplicates method removes the duplicate rows of a DataFrame.
+If we give an argument to show method, it prints out rows as the number of arguments.
+In the following example, it prints out 10 rows. dropDuplicates method removes the duplicate rows of a DataFrame.
 We can use count action to see how many rows are dropped.

 <img src="https://github.com/emrekutlug/Getting-started-with-PySpark/blob/master/screenshots/Screen%20Shot%202019-12-24%20at%2010.56.39.png" alt="drawing" width="800" height="300"/>